Minervois Paradise - AGEL103

 |16 Jul 2022 - 03 Sep 2022||£2276|

 - Security Deposit: £200.00

-- Accommodation is available on a weekly basis from Saturday (arrival 4.00 pm) to Saturday (departure 10.00 am).
+- Accommodation is available on a two-weekly basis from Saturday (arrival 4.00 pm) to Saturday (departure 10.00 am).

 - Linen and towels are included, though we do not provide beach towels.
 Price includes electricity, gas and logs.